digital-land/digital-land/content/project/local-plans/alpha/index.md

 It was tested with 3 local planning authorities, and has helped our understanding of where there is common language.

-It has also helped show some of the constraints around standardisation: local plans respond to local needs, and so the flexibility in their production is a strength of the system, however it also makes standardisation challenging.
+It has also helped show some of the constraints around standardisation.
+Since local plans respond to local needs, the flexibility in their production is a strength of the system.
+However, this flexibility makes standardisation challenging.

-Watch [dxw’s first show and tell](https://drive.google.com/file/d/1BPeaV5t7rQQkbWN36k25V2sB5uDu1wPQ/view?usp=sharing) for further details about this prototype and learnings from the user testing.
+Watch [dxw’s first show and tell](https://drive.google.com/file/d/1BPeaV5t7rQQkbWN36k25V2sB5uDu1wPQ/view?usp=sharing) for further details on this prototype and learnings from the user testing.

 ### [Prototype 2: a national picture of local plans](https://local-plan.herokuapp.com/v2)

-Prototype 2 showed plan data (including plan timetables) at both the national level, and for individual planning authorities.
+Prototype 2 showed plan data (including plan timetables) at both the national level and for individual planning authorities.

 It was tested with 5 participants from the Planning Inspectorate (PINS) and the Ministry of Housing, Communities and Local Government (MHCLG).
 This helped to explore how a national picture of plan-making could be presented on the web, for example by a particular geography (not necessarily a local authority boundary).